 The 10 largest retailers in the U.S. and most of the top 40, as ranked by the National Retail Federation (NRF) based on sales, implemented mask mandates in the spring and summer of 2020.
 Here’s a list of biggest retail companies still requiring some patrons or employees to wear face coverings.
 In most cases the store numbers below are from the NRF, as of 2019.

 (Editor’s note: This list is limited to retailers in the NRF’s top 40.
 If you have questions about mask policies at a company not listed here, check its website or contact its corporate office).

 U.S. stores: 5,355 (including Sam's Club)

-The nation’s biggest retailer notified employees in a May 14 memo that fully vaccinated customers are no longer required to wear masks in Walmart and Sam’s Club stores, and that inoculated staffers can go mask-free starting May 18.
+The nation’s biggest retailer ended mask requirements for fully vaccinated customers and employees at Walmart and Sam's Club stores in May.
 “We will continue to request that non-vaccinated customers and members wear face coverings in our stores and clubs,” the company said.
-Walmart triggered a wave of retailers implementing mask rules when it did so last July.
+Walmart triggered a wave of retailers implementing mask rules when it did so in July 2020.

 NRF rank: 2

 Amazon-owned Whole Foods Market, the e-commerce giant’s biggest brick-and-mortar offshoot, ended its mask mandate for fully vaccinated customers on May 19.
 Inoculated store employees can also go mask-free.
 “Unvaccinated customers are asked to continue to wear masks,” the grocery chain states on its COVID-19 response page.